How to check a title or lien status

 Step 1: Provide your contact information (if you are a lending institution, include your lien filing code).

-Step 2: Provide complete and accurate information for the vehicle(s) or boat(s) in question.
+Step 2: Provide complete and accurate information for the vehicle(s), boat(s) or MFH(s) in question.

 Step 3: Save the form.